 Each muscle in the body is made up of millions of tiny fibers.
 In people with COPD, these fibers can become smaller, weaker, and might even waste away entirely.
 This muscle loss affects both strength and endurance.

-How does COPD cause lower muscle strength and endurance?1,2,3,4
+How does COPD cause lower muscle strength and endurance?

 Patients with COPD often avoid exercise and other physical activities because it makes them feel short of breath.
 Because they are not using their muscles as often as they should, the muscles start to lose strength and endurance.
 This can often make patients feel even less motivated to exercise, which causes even more muscle loss.
 This kind of cycle can be difficult to break.

 Poor nutrition and loss of appetite are common problems for COPD patients, and can also have a negative effect on their muscles.
-To function well, muscles need the right balance of nutrition – especially proteins.
+Muscles need the right balance of nutrition – especially proteins- to function well.
 Many COPD patients do not consume enough calories, or enough of the right kinds of nutrients.
 This can also cause a loss of muscle strength and endurance.

 Having COPD can affect the muscles in other ways, too.
 If patients have low levels of oxygen in their bloodstreams for a long period of time, it can decrease the size of their muscle fibers.
 For some patients, taking certain kinds of steroids to treat COPD symptoms can have the side effect of making their muscles weaker.
-Also, some researchers think that COPD can cause a patient’s overall system to become inflamed in a way that gradually weakens the muscles over time.
+Also, some researchers think that COPD can cause a patient’s overall system to become inflamed, gradually weakening the muscles over time.

-Are there treatments to improve muscle strength and endurance?2,4
+Are there treatments to improve muscle strength and endurance?

 The pulmonary rehabilitation plan should also include advice from a dietician about how to follow a highly nutritional eating plan.
 A healthy diet involves: